Astroricks/StockInsights/DEPLOYMENT.md

 - Use environment variables in production
 - Consider implementing rate limiting on your domain
 - Monitor API usage to avoid exceeding limits
+- API keys are stored in localStorage (encrypted in production)

 ## Monitoring

 - Set up error tracking (Sentry, LogRocket)
-- Monitor API usage in Finnhub dashboard
+- Monitor API usage in Alpha Vantage dashboard
 - Use analytics to track user behavior

 ## Support

 - Check browser console for errors
 - Verify API key is correctly set
-- Ensure Finnhub account is active
+- Ensure Alpha Vantage account is active
 - Test with different stock symbols